 earth·fic (noun): a work of fiction which takes place in "the real world", without invention of a setting.
 Approximately mutually exhaustive with "speculative fiction".
 Compare "litfic".

+This story has been translated into Russian by Sithoid.
 This story is also available as a voice-acted podcast courtesy of Eneasz.

 "You could have the dog talk," suggested Lanie.

 "I can't have the dog talk.
 That would completely change what it means about the character, that he talks to his dog," said Harriet.
 "If he talks to a dog that talks back, then he's not a guy who's lonely enough to talk to his dog.
 He's just a guy with a dog that, for some reason, talks.
 It would be rude not to talk to a dog that talks."

 "I'm just saying," said Lanie, "that there are things you could do to the story to make it publishable, without changing it all that much.
 So the dog can't talk, but there's a hundred other things.
 Set it ten, fifteen years in the future, sprinkle it with some gadgets for color.
 Make everybody an anthropomorphic skink.
 Have them live on Mars in an alternate universe where we colonized it in 1983.
 Or not on Mars in an alternate un-"

 "My story isn't about people in 2026, or about skinks, or about Martians," interrupted Harriet, breaking eye contact and twisting the ball of her foot into the carpet.

 Lanie shrugged, gave up, and put the manuscript back on the coffee table.
 "I do like it," she said softly, and she let herself out of the apartment and left Harriet alone.